EfekTyndall/internship-notes/Praktikumsbericht/Mirai Micropsi BPP Bericht.md

 # Integrating MIRAI Skills with FANUC Teach Pendant

-## Adding MIRAI Skills to the DATA String Registers
+## Adding MIRAI Skills to String Registers

-For a MIRAI skill to be executed within a program, the skill name must first be entered into the DATA String Registers through the following steps:
+For a MIRAI skill to be executed within a teach pendant program, the skill name must first be entered  into String Registers in the robot controller using the teach pendant.
+The picking skill is saved to Register R[5] and the placing skill is saved to register R[4]

 1. **Access to the Registers**: The DATA String Registers are accessed by selecting the desired display area, followed by tapping on [DATA] and then [TYPE].